South America

 8. Papa a la Huancaina

-Another food that can be found in Peru is Papa a la Huancaina, an appetizer.
+Another must-try food in Peru is Papa a la Huancaina, an appetizer.
 This spicy salad dish is made out of boiled potatoes with creamy sauce served with cold boiled eggs on top.
 The yellow salad dressing is made out of garlic, cheese, crumbled crackers and milk.

 Papa a la Huancaina, however, has a spicy flavour rather than the typical sweet or acidic one found in the usual salads.